Occupational Therapy Team!

 In her free time Nika loves to read (mostly Harry Potter!), travel, and spend time with her husband, Stephen, and 2 cats, Dobby and Crookshanks.

 Cynthia Kim, M.S.
 OTR/L

 Cynthia graduated from Brenau University in 2018, where she completed her Masters of Science in Occupational Therapy.
 During her time at Brenau, she was fortunate to work in various pediatric settings as well as a hand therapy clinic.
 She has extensive experience providing individualized treatment sessions for children to address fine motor weakness, dexterity, grasp, motor planning, body awareness, personal hygiene, dressing, and feeding.
 She incorporates Sensory Integration as well as Sensory Modulation strategies in her treatment sessions when needed, and she values providing evidence-based interventions.
-Additionally, Cynthia has a research background and completed writing a thesis titled, “The effects of the Alert Program on communication, social interaction skills and occupational performance for adults with Developmental disability/ Intellectual disability.”
+Additionally, Cynthia has a research background and co-authored a thesis titled, “The effects of the Alert Program on communication, social interaction skills and occupational performance for adults with Developmental disability/ Intellectual disability.”